Tupanvirus: Morphology

 The morphology of Tupanvirus is similar to that of other amoeba-infecting mimiviruses.
 This is because of similarities between the capsid of Tupanvirus and that of other amoebae-infecting mimiviruses.
 The capsid of Tupanvirus measures approximately 450 nm.
 One major difference is that the Tupanvirus virion presents a large cylindrical tail (~550 nm × 450 nm diameter) attached to the base of the capsid.
 Both the capsid and cylindrical tail are covered in fibrils.
 Tupanvirus can measure up to 1.2 μm in length, and some particles can reach up to 2.3 μm because of the “high degree of plasticity in the size of the tail”.
 Also to note is a lipid membrane within the capsid.
 Additionally, their capsid is described as having a ‘stargate structure’.
-This star-shaped vertex is present in other mimivurises, and acts as a seal for the apex of the capsid.
+This star-shaped vertex is present in other mimiviruses, and acts as a seal for the apex of the capsid.
 It has also been stated that the tail of Tupanvirus is less electron dense than the capsid.